klaseskilson/meteor-black-box/README.md

 };
 ```

-By modifing the global `BlackBox` object, you can configure BlackBox' behaviour
+By modifying the global `BlackBox` object, you can configure BlackBox' behavior
 to fit your needs.

 Due to Meteor's [file load order](http://docs.meteor.com/#/full/fileloadorder),